mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 This is a story in *Saddharma Pundarika Sutra*, when Buddha Shakyamuni preached at Vulture Peak in India – Vulture Peak means Himalaya Mountains.
 And he started to preach about the *Avatamsaka Sutras*.
 And there were many people, hundreds and thousands of people there. [...]
 Buddhist monks and Buddhist nuns and laymen, *bhikshuni*, et cetera.
 But it says, five hundred people tried to leave.
 One of the main disciples asks Shakyamuni Buddha, “Is it alright for them to leave?”
 Because that disciple wants them to stay there, because it is Buddha’s compassion.
 So, “Buddha Shakyamuni, why don’t you stop them leaving?”
 But Buddha says, let them go.

-So, then later, Dogen Zenji [says], if you don’t like zazen, if you really hate zazen, you can quit.
+So, then later, Dōgen Zenji [says], if you don’t like zazen, if you really hate zazen, you can quit.
 You can quit zazen for a while.
 But don’t just quit, okay? *[He chuckles.]* Please reflect upon yourself.
 How can you reflect upon yourself?
 It means you miss the opportunity to participate in the bigger scale of the universe – that is your reflection, looking at yourself.
 Not *regret* – just looking at yourself.
 [What a pity it is] to miss the opportunity to participate in the Buddha’s world, or the great universe.

 But now, I am enjoying myself because I am taking care of my *own* world, that’s all – not universal, Buddha’s world.
 So, I don’t like zazen, I don’t want to listen to Buddha’s teaching, et cetera.
 So at that time, you can quit.
 Just like Buddha Shakyamuni saying, “Let them go.”

-So, that’s why Dogen Zenji mentions here, “Even on Vulture Peak, there were some the Buddha allowed to leave.”
+So, that’s why Dōgen Zenji mentions here, “Even on Vulture Peak, there were some the Buddha allowed to leave.”

 > If right faith arises in your mind, you should practice religious discipline and study under a master.
 If it doesn’t arise, you should cease for a while...